amiralles/contest/README.md

 ## contest
 Contest is blend of a console test runner and a minimalist testing framework.
-In contrast with most popular testing frameworks, Contest it's based on conventions, so it doesn't require a whole lotta of attributes to identify tests cases, fixtures, setups and so on and so forth.
-The bottom line is you won't have any syntax noise in your tests; hence the code will be more readable and, of course, easy to maintain.
+In contrast with most popular testing frameworks, **contest** it's based on conventions and it doesn't require a whole lotta of attributes to identify tests cases, fixtures, setups and so on.
+This means that you won't have any syntax noise in your test cases, hence the code will be more readable and, of course, easier to maintain.

 Contest it’s designed to be both lightweight and easy to use.
-Assuming you are comfortable writing functional C#, you will get a productivity boost from this library.
-The syntax is short, sweet and right to the point.
-And a bonus feature, the test runner is freaking fast ;)
+Assuming you are comfortable writing functional C#, you will get a productivity boost from this library.**The syntax is short, sweet and right to the point** and as a bonus feature, the test runner is freaking fast! ;)

-Down below you’ll find couple of samples on how to write tests using contest.
+Down below you’ll find a couple of examples that will show you how to write tests using **contest**.

-To try the whole thing by yourself:
-* Clone the repo.
-* Build Contest.sln.
-* Run =>  **contest r contest.demo.dll** from your command prompt.

 _Please keep in mind this is a protoype and it's not production ready (yet).
 It'll be relased in the near future tough.
 Stay tuned!_
 ```cs